+The recipe for this post is chicken lo mein.
 The Chinese have been in Trinidad and Tobago for over 200 years now and their influence has left an indelible mark on the culture of Trinidad and Tobago.
 Be it the corner shop owners of yesteryear to the owners of upscale clubs and other such establishments, they have been known to be astute businessmen….but, beside all of that we certainly can’t overlook the influence of Chinese Cuisine on the island in it’s different forms: from crispy roast pork to a decadent sweet and sour chicken to the ever popular No. 1 (Rice, Chow Mein and Chicken). hahaha lol!

 The Popularity of Chicken Lo Mein